What is Triumeq?

 Some medicines or drugs are not safe if taken together – the interaction could cause increased, dangerous levels, or it could stop one or both of the drugs from working.
 Other drug interactions are less dangerous but still need to be taken seriously.
 If levels of one drug are affected, you may need to change the dose you take.
 This must only be done on the advice of your HIV doctor.

 If you are taking Triumeq it’s important to check with your HIV doctor or pharmacist before taking any medicines from the following groups:

 - herbal medicines – in particular St John’s Wort should be avoided

 - metformin (a tablet to treat diabetes) – levels of this drug can be increased by Triumeq; your doctor may need to decrease the dose

 Taking calcium, iron, magnesium or aluminium can stop you from absorbing Triumeq properly – all multivitamin and mineral supplements and antacids must be taken at least six hours before or two hours after Triumeq.

 The patient information leaflet which comes with your Triumeq has a full list of medicines which should be avoided.

 Can I take Triumeq in pregnancy?

 If you are considering having a baby, or think you might be pregnant, talk to your doctor as soon as possible about which combination of anti-HIV medications would be right for you.
 It is important to take antiretroviral treatment during pregnancy to prevent passing HIV from mother to baby.

-It is not recommended to take Triumeq at the time of becoming pregnant or during the first twelve weeks of pregnancy.
-Triumeq is not recommended for women who might become pregnant and should be used with effective contraception.
+It is not recommended you take Triumeq at the time of becoming pregnant or during the first 12 weeks of pregnancy unless you are taking folic acid supplements.